bcgov/wps-research/data/bill/README.md

 ---
 We are a team at Predictive Services Unit (PSU) working on Data Science projects at BC Wildfire Service.
 Some projects are very practical, we hope to get them done very early.

-+ **Ashlin Richardson** is the Senior Data Scientist, his experiments drive and revitalize these projects.

-+ **Bill Co** is a Co-op student, he has been working on this repository and he is very excited for many challenges ahead.

-+ Supports and Ideas from many others in the unit (e.g Neal Mcloughlin, Superintendent of the PSU).

 High Performance Computing